cosmos-spaces/ansible-cosmos-validators/README.md

 1. Disable password authentication.

 ### Variables
-Look at the `inventory.sample.yml` file.
+Look at the `sample.inventory.yml` file.
 You will see an example of how the structure should be to configure your CometBFT clusters:

 1. `target`: Required.
 Whether `mainnet` or `tesnet`.
 1. `ansible_host`: Required.
 The IP address of the server(s).
 1. `ssh_port`: Required.
 Alternate ssh port to configure on the server.
 This can be different per host.
 By default, it will apply the same port for all servers.
 1. `server_hostname` Required.
 Sets the hostname to this value.
 1. `bastion_ip` Required.
 Bastion/Jumpbox IP to allow ssh access to the server.
 It can be an address range as well.

+Change the file name from sample.inventory.yml to `inventory.yml` and update the values accordingly.

 ### Run node setup playbook
 ```bash